osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 # Short version for quick decision

-If you are planning on using an specific version of ROS and don't have a reason to use an specific version of Gazebo version, you can go ahead and proceed with the
+If you are planning on using an specific version of ROS and don't have a reason to use an specific version of Gazebo, you can go ahead and proceed with the
  [Installing gazebo\_ros\_pkgs](http://gazebosim.org/tutorials?tut=ros_installing&cat=connect_ros)
  tutorial.